 - delivering safety briefings in a way that all passengers can understand.

 Not all planes board via an aerobridge.
 If you can’t manage steps, let the airline know in advance as you may need to use a lift.
-Some international budget airlines, such as Tiger, charge a fee.
+Some international budget airlines charge a fee.

 If you’re unable to walk to your seat, you can ask for an aisle chair – a collapsible wheelchair narrow enough to travel along the aisle.
 Most planes have some seats with adjustable armrests, so you can move from the chair into your seat.

-If you’re travelling with a wheelchair, almost all airlines will ask you to check it in.
-Some budget airlines won’t carry electric wheelchairs at all, and those that do may disconnect the battery and carry it separately.
+If you’re travelling with a disability and require a travel wheelchair, almost all airlines will ask you to check it in.

-Assistance dogs are generally allowed to travel on the floor of the cabin on domestic flights.
+Assistance Dogs are generally allowed to travel on the floor of the cabin on domestic flights.
 International flights may be trickier because of quarantine laws and airport rules in the country you’re travelling to.
-You’ll also need to consider the quarantine requirements when returning to Australia.
+You’ll also need to consider the quarantine requirements when returning to Australia if your travel was overseas.

-Tip: Speak to the airline well in advance and be sure that you have the necessary paperwork from an accredited animal training organisation.
+Understand that getting approval from one airline does not guarantee approval from another.
+Speak to each airline well in advance and be sure you have the necessary paperwork from an accredited animal training organisation.

 There’s no need to take off a hearing aid before passing through security – it’s too small to set off the metal detector, and X-rays and scanners won’t damage it.